Test Code BGA Beta-Galactosidase, Leukocytes

 Whole Blood ACDShipping Instructions

 For optimal isolation of leukocytes, it is recommended the specimen arrive refrigerated within 6 days of collection to be stabilized.
-Collect specimen Monday through Thursday only and not the day before a holiday.
+Collect specimen only Monday through Thursday and not the day before a holiday.
 Specimen should be collected and packaged as close to shipping time as possible.

 Necessary Information